carlospaulon/todo-api/README.md

 ## About

-RESTful API for task management with a complete authentication system, built as a study project for Spring Boot, Spring Security, and JWT.
+REST API for task management with a complete authentication system, built as a study project for Spring Boot, Spring Security, and JWT.

 ### Highlights: